Ainslee Alem Robson

 Ainslee Alem Robson is an Ethiopian-American director and writer who crafts immersive stories about tensions embedded within the intersectional layers of identity, perception, the digital, and nostalgia.
 With a background in philosophy she focuses on narratives that deconstruct hierarchy and colonial legacies using emerging technologies in digital art and film.

-She is passionate about social justice and harnesses storytelling as a vehicle for meaningful discussion through productive images and narratives of Ethiopia to change the Western gaze and misrepresented narratives of Africa.
+She is passionate about social justice and harnesses storytelling as a vehicle for meaningful discussion through productive images and narratives of Ethiopia and Africa to change the Western gaze and misrepresented narratives of the continent.
 Ainslee developed an experimental narrative and visual language for reconstructing "tezeta" (meaning nostalgia in Amharic) in Ferenj: A Graphic Memoir in VR, her directorial debut.
 This afrosurrealist experience based on her personal experience of growing up as an Ethiopian-American in Cleveland, Ohio and later living in Addis Ababa, premiered at Tribeca Film Festival's Cinema360 via Oculus as well as being officially selected by South by Southwest's VR Cinema and the Cleveland International Film Festival's Perspectives in 2020.